lkrms/vscode-pretty-php/README.md

 `pretty-php` is a fast, deterministic, minimally configurable code formatter for PHP.

-By using `pretty-php`, you are absolved of responsibility for the whitespace in your code.
-You can disengage from the minutiae of how code is formatted and are better able to focus on its content.
-You have more time and mental energy available for other things.
+By taking responsibility for the whitespace in your code, `pretty-php` makes it easier to focus on the content, providing time and mental energy savings that accrue over time.

 Code formatted by `pretty-php` produces the smallest diffs possible and looks the same regardless of the project you're working on, eliminating visual